Choose Define Profiles from the Preflight panel menu or from the Preflight menu at the bottom of the document window.

-Select this option to report errors on objects marked as non-printing in the Attributes panel or on master page objects on pages to which Hide Master Items has been applied.
+Select this option to report errors on objects marked as non-printing in the Attributes panel or on parent page objects on pages to which Hide Parent Items has been applied.

 You can keep your error lists more manageable by limiting the number of rows per error.
 For example, in a document that uses TrueType fonts, a single TrueType font used throughout the document can generate hundreds of errors.
 If you limited the number of rows per error to 25, only the first 25 errors appear in the list, and (25+) appears next to the error.

 Choose Limit Number Of Rows Per Error from the Preflight panel menu, and then choose the number.